Former Ocean County GOP chair and Atlantic County doctor among Trump's last-minute pardons

-Two prominent local men received last-minute pardons from President Donald Trump on Wednesday morning, just before his presidency ended.
+Two prominent local men received last-minute pardons from President Donald Trump, announced early Wednesday morning just before his presidency ended.

-Former Ocean County Republican Party Chair George Gilmore, who was convicted in 2019 for failure to pay payroll taxes and making false statements, was granted a full pardon; as was Dr. Frederick Nahas, an Atlantic County surgeon who did not fully cooperate in an investigation of his billing practices, and pled guilty to one count of obstructing justice in a health care investigation, Trump's announcement said.
+Former Ocean County Republican Chair George Gilmore, who was convicted in 2019 of failure to pay payroll taxes and making false statements, was granted a full pardon, as was Dr. Frederick Nahas, an Atlantic County surgeon who did not fully cooperate in an investigation of his billing practices and pleaded guilty in 2002 to one count of obstructing justice in a health care investigation, Trump's announcement said.

+The news release from the White House said Trump granted pardons to 73 people and commuted the sentences of an additional 70.
+Others pardoned included Steve Bannon, the former executive chairman of conservative Breitbart News who served as the White House's chief strategist for the first seven months of Trump's term.

+"This was something important to me, because of my relationship with my family and patients, who have been very supportive," Nahas said Wednesday.
+"I'm just happy to have the opportunity to continue taking care of patients, which is what I have been doing and always wanted to do."

+Nahas, who is certified in both vascular and general surgery, called himself "very blessed."

+"The important thing is I never lost faith in myself," he said of his ability to continue practicing medicine through it all.

 Gilmore is a former partner in Gilmore & Monahan, an Ocean County law firm.
-He was convicted on charges of withholding payroll taxes but not paying them to the Internal Revenue Service, and for making false statements on a bank loan application.
+He was found guilty of withholding payroll taxes but not paying them to the IRS, and for making false statements on a bank loan application.

-Nahas, a vascular surgeon with offices in Somers Point and Hammonton, spent one month in prison in 2003 "and has spent the subsequent 18 years working tirelessly to regain the trust and admiration of his patients, colleagues, and community," the announcement said.
+Nahas, a vascular surgeon with offices in Somers Point and an association with Shore Medical Center, spent one month in prison in 2003 "and has spent the subsequent 18 years working tirelessly to regain the trust and admiration of his patients, colleagues and community," the announcement said.

-Nahas's pardon was supported by Congressman Jeff Van Drew, according to the announcement.

-Gilmore's pardon was supported by presidential adviser Bill Stepien, former governors Chris Christie, James McGreevey, James Florio; and many other legislators including State Sen. Michael Testa Jr., R-Cape May, Cumberland, Atlantic.
+Gilmore's pardon was supported by presidential adviser Bill Stepien; former Govs.
+Chris Christie, Jim McGreevey and Jim Florio; and many other legislators including state Sen. Michael Testa Jr., R-Cape May, Cumberland, Atlantic.

 Gilmore contended that testimony would have negated his intent to commit the charged tax crimes, the U.S. Attorney's Office said.